 Important: If you’re using the Multifeed extension then this setting controls how many posts you retrieve for each page so you would need to set it to “Manual” and enter a number.
 See the section at the bottom of this page for more information.

 The plugin checks Facebook for new posts based on the time you have set on the plugin’s Settings page.
 This initial retrieval can cause the first page load to be slower than usual as the plugin is querying the Facebook API.
 Once the plugin retrieves those posts then it caches them in your WordPress database for the time specified, and so all future page loads will be much quicker until the cache expires and the plugin checks for new posts again.
 The longer this caching time is, the less often the plugin will need to check Facebook few data and so the less frequent these longer page loads will be.

 In version 3.0 and above we’ve introduced a setting that allows you to check for new Facebook posts in the background so that the check isn’t performed on a page load.
 Enabling this setting means that when the page loads then posts should always be pulled from the cache and rarely from Facebook which will help to improve performance.

 In relation to the Multifeed extension; the ‘Post Limit’ is the number of posts retrieved from each page and the ‘Number of Posts’ is the total number of posts to show in that feed.
-So for example, if you’re displaying posts from 5 Facebook pages, then in the following shortcode the plugin would retrieve 3 posts from each page (15 in total) and then display the 10 most recent posts:
+So for example, if you’re displaying posts from 5 Facebook pages, and you set the API Post limit to 3 the plugin would retrieve 3 posts from each page (15 in total).

 There’s more information in the ‘How to Use’ tab of the Multifeed Extension page.